-It’s estimated that about fifteen percent of infants who are allergic to cow’s milk are also allergic to soy.
+It’s estimated that about who are allergic to cow’s milk are also allergic to soy.
 If a child is on a formula, parents must switch to a hypoallergenic formula.
 In extensively hydrolyzed formulas, proteins have been broken down so they’re less likely to cause an allergic reaction.
 In elemental formulas, the proteins are in the simplest form and unlikely to cause a reaction.

 In addition to soy, soy sauce also usually contains wheat, which may make it difficult to decipher whether allergic symptoms were caused by soy or by wheat.
 If wheat is the allergen, consider tamari instead of soy sauce.
 It’s similar to soy sauce but usually made without adding wheat products.
 A skin prick test or other allergy testing should be used to determine which allergen — if any — was behind any allergic symptoms.

 Soybean oil typically doesn’t contain soy proteins and is generally safe to consume for those with soy allergies.
 However, you should still discuss it with your doctor before consuming it.

 There are at least 28 possible allergy-causing proteins in soybeans that have been identified.
 However, most allergic reactions are only caused by a few.
 Check labels for all forms of soy if you have a soy allergy.
 You may spot several forms of soy, including:

 - soy flour